nemequ/wasm-simd-data/data/families/README.md

 #### type

 Parameter type.
-Note that this may include square brackets with a numeric value inside to signify an array and the length of the array.
+Note that this may include square brackets with an optional numeric value inside to signify an array and the length of the array.
 For example, `ImmByte[16]`.

 ### intrin